Zen 3: Products

 On October 8, 2020, AMD announced four Zen 3-based desktop Ryzen processors, consisting of one Ryzen 5, one Ryzen 7, and two Ryzen 9 CPUs and featuring between 6 and 16 cores.

 Desktop CPUs

-The Ryzen 5000 series desktop CPUs are codenamed Vermeer, except for the Ryzen 5 5500, which is a Cezanne APU with its integrated GPU disabled.
+The Ryzen 5000 series desktop CPUs are codenamed Vermeer.
+The models in the second table are based on Cezanne APUs with the integrated GPU disabled.
 Meanwhile the Ryzen Threadripper Pro 5000 series were codenamed Chagall.

+5100, 5500, and 5700 have no ECC support like non-Pro Ryzen 5000 Desktop APUs.